neelsmith/latin102/S21-04/ghpages/cbl-lab/index.md

 ---
 layout: page
 title: CBL lab
-nav_order: 3
+nav_order: 2
 ---

 # CBL lab

 In January, the Worcester public school system announced that due to the high incidence of COVID virus, Worcester schools would remain online only until further notice.
-We
+The schedule below is complete for the first six weeks of our semester;  we will adjust our plans for the second half of the semester depending on the situation both at Holy Cross and at the Worcester Public Schools.

 ## Projects